christina-taggart/pc-10-api/source/api/README.md

 ### What it does

-It its current iteration, this site allows a user to search for a github user by specifying a username.
+It its current iteration, this site allows you to search for a github user by specifying a username.

 The search returns some data about the specified user, including:
 - their name